pfrazee/ssbmail/README.md

 #### Introduction / user-discovery

-The MX protocols (SSB) lack a centralized name registry.
+The SSBMail protocols (SSB) lack a centralized name registry.
 Therefore users have to exchange contact info out-of-band.
-MX gives a UI control for doing so.
+SSBMail gives a UI control for doing so.

 The contact info includes 4 pieces of information, formatted as follows: